msghaleb/AzureMonitorHackathon/challenges/solution5.md

 # Challenge 5: The Solution

+This page will take you step by step through solving challenge five.

+## Solution Steps:
 We will write a performance query that renders a time chart for the last 4 hours for both of the Web Servers and the SQL Server for the following perf metrics, and we will save each query to our favorites.
 - Processor Utilization: Processor / % Processor Time
 ```